NSSL-SJTU/SaTC/satc_TaintCheck/README.md

-# Firm-TaintCheck
+# satc-TaintCheck

-Firm-TaintCheck is a prototype of SaTC which can detect multi-binary vulnerabilities in embedded firmware.
+SaTC-TaintCheck is the taint checking engine of SaTC which can detect multi-binary vulnerabilities in embedded firmware.

 ## Overview